Camilo716/AutoCalls/README.md

 git clone https://github.com/Camilo716/FreeSWITCH
 ```

-Remember to mount audios volume inside FreeSWITCH docker, changing "ROUTE_TO_AUTOCALLS_PROJECT" for your local one.
+Remember to mount audios volume inside FreeSWITCH docker, changing "ROUTE_TO_AUTOCALLS_PROJECT" in docker-compose.yml  for your local one.
 Then:

 ```bash
 cd ./FreeSWITCH